-Secondary disinfection provides an adequate disinfectant residual in the distribution system to maintain the quality of treated water by controlling microbiological contamination.
+Secondary disinfection is the means to provides an adequate disinfectant residual in the distribution system to maintain a chemical barrier and to control bacteriological the quality of treated water by controlling microbiological contamination.

-Secondary chemical disinfection is achieved by maintaining a detectable disinfectant residual throughout the distribution system.
-Allowable secondary disinfectants are chlorine and chloramine.
+The effectiveness of sSecondary chemical disinfection is measured through achieved by maintaining a detectable disinfectant residual throughout the distribution system.
+Allowable secondary disinfectants are chlorine (gas, hypochlorite solution, and hypochlorite tablets) and chloramine.